Baby transport: Baskets, slings and backpacks

 Images of children being carried in slings can be seen in Egyptian artwork dating back to the time of the Pharaohs, and have been used in many indigenous cultures.
 One of the earliest European artworks showing baby wearing is a fresco by Giotto painted in around 1306 AD, which depicts Mary carrying Jesus in a sling.
 Baby wearing in a sling was well known in Europe in medieval times, but was mainly seen as a practice of marginalised groups such as beggars and Romani people.
 A cradleboard is a Native American baby carrier used to keep babies secure and comfortable and at the same time allowing the mothers freedom to work and travel.
-The cradleboards were attached to the mother's back straps from the shoulder or the head.
+The cradleboards were attached to the mother's back using straps wrapped around the shoulder or the head.
 For travel, cradleboards could be hung on a saddle or travois.
 Ethnographic tradition indicates that it was common practice to cradleboard newborn children until they were able to walk, although many mothers continued to swaddle their children well past the first birthday.
 Bound and wrapped on a cradleboard, a baby can feel safe and secure.
 Soft materials such as lichens, moss and shredded bark were used for cushioning and diapers.
 Cradleboards were either cut from flat pieces of wood or woven from flexible twigs like willow and hazel, and cushioned with soft, absorbent materials.
 The design of most cradleboards is a flat surface with the child wrapped tightly to it.
 It is usually only able to move its head.

 On-the-body baby carrying started being known in western countries in the 1960s, with the advent of the structured soft pack in the mid-1960s.
 Around the same time, the frame backpack quickly became a popular way to carry older babies and toddlers.
 In the early 1970s, the wrap was reintroduced in Germany.
 The two ringed sling was invented by Rayner and Fonda Garner in 1981 and popularized by Dr William Sears starting in around 1985.
 In the early 1990s, the modern pouch carrier was created in Hawaii.
 While the Chinese mei tai has been around in one form or another for centuries, it did not become popular in the west until it was modernized with padding and other adjustments.
 It first became popular and well known in mid-2003.

 Portable cradles, including cradleboards, baskets, and bassinets, have been used by many cultures to carry young infants.